toumorokoshi/tome/docs/index.md

-# Welcome to MkDocs
+# Introduction

-# Overview
+## What is Tome?

-This project attempts to provide easy organization and execution of collections of command line scripts.
+Tome provides easy organization and execution of collections of command line scripts.

 Basically take a directory of scripts like this: